abhijeetsnair/sept-assignment-1/README.md

 https://septgroupteam.slack.com/

 #####Bots:
-+todo to use todo use type "/todo help" in any slack channel to see the commands +lucidchart /lucidchart
++ todo to use todo use type "/todo help" in any slack channel to see the commands
++ lucidchart /lucidchart

 #####Integrations
 + github: gitub updated will be automaticly posted into the #git-updates channel